contentauth/c2pa-python/docs/intents.md.md

 ## Intent values in settings

-When configuring the intent settings, the intent is specified as a string or object in the `builder.intent` field:
+When configuring the intent settings, the intent is specified as a string or object in the `builder.intent` field, matching the C2PA SDK settings JSON schema:

 | Intent | Settings value | With digital source type |
 |--------|---------------|--------------------------|
 | Create | `{"Create": "<sourceType>"}` | Required.
 E.g., `{"Create": "digitalCapture"}` |
 | Edit   | `"edit"` | Not applicable |
 | Update | `"update"` | Not applicable |

-Available digital source type values for Create: `"digitalCapture"`, `"digitalCreation"`, `"trainedAlgorithmicMedia"`, `"compositeSynthetic"`, `"screenCapture"`, `"algorithmicMedia"`, and others.

 ## API reference